StanfordBDHG/OpenTSLM/README.md

 ## 🚀 Using Pre-trained Models

-EmbedHealth provides a unified interface called `OpenTSLM` for easily loading and using pre-trained models from Hugging Face Hub.
+EmbedHealth provides a factory class called `OpenTSLM` for easily loading pre-trained models from Hugging Face Hub.
+The `load_pretrained` method automatically detects the model type and returns the appropriate model instance.

 ### Quick Usage